lapanikeugene/dashboard-template/README.md

 ## Planned Features
 I have no special plans for this dashboard.
-But I could add more Bootstrap implementation, and move it from pure html to React + typescript.
+But I could add more Bootstrap implementation, and transform it inor React App.